MilanJzo/discord-ipbot/README.md

 3. Go to **General Information**
 4. Set **Interactions Endpoint URL** to: `https://your-domain.com/interactions`
 5. Discord will verify the endpoint - make sure your bot is running and accessible

-### Production Deployment Tips

--   Use a reverse proxy (nginx, Caddy) for HTTPS
--   Set up proper logging and monitoring
--   Use environment-specific `.env` files
--   Consider using Docker Swarm or Kubernetes for scaling

 ## Troubleshooting